Elozi/E-Spaxe/README.md

 # e-spaxe - Fashion E-Commerce Website

 ## Overview
-**e-spaxe** is a dynamic, responsive, and interactive web application for browsing and purchasing fashion products (clothing, accessories), built for the FE ProDev Nexus project using Next.js (Pages Router).
-It features a modern UI with filtering, sorting, and purchase functionality, adhering to accessibility standards.
+**e-spaxe** is a dynamic, responsive, and interactive web application for browsing and purchasing fashion products (clothing, accessories), built for the ProDev FE school project using Next.js (Pages Router).
+It features a modern UI with filtering, sorting, pagination, and purchase functionality, adhering to WCAG 2.1 accessibility standards.

 ## Features
-- **Product Catalog**: Display fashion products in a grid using `Card` component.
+- **Product Catalog**: Displays fashion products in a responsive grid using `Card` component, fetched via API.
-- **Filtering & Sorting**: Filter by categories (e.g., Men's, Women's) and sort by price using `FilterBar` and `SortBar`.
+- **Filtering & Sorting**: Filter by categories (e.g., Necklaces, Earrings) and sort by price using `FilterBar` and `SortBar`.
-- **Pagination/Infinite Scrolling**: Navigate products with `Pagination` or infinite scrolling.
+- **Pagination**: Navigate products with `Pagination` component (infinite scrolling to be added).
-- **Responsive Design**: Adapts to desktop, tablet, and mobile.
+- **Responsive Design**: Adapts to desktop, tablet, and mobile with Tailwind CSS.
-- **Accessibility**: Complies with WCAG 2.1 guidelines.
+- **Accessibility**: Complies with WCAG 2.1 (ARIA labels, keyboard navigation).
-- **Purchase Flow**: Checkout via `Button` component.
+- **Purchase Flow**: Basic checkout via `Button` component.
+- **Navbar & Hero**: Custom navigation and hero section for a fashion-forward aesthetic.

 ## Technologies
 - **Next.js (Pages Router)**: Dynamic, server-rendered web app.